anthonyattard/zoomer/README.md

 # Zoomer

-A VS-Code extension which allows for finely tuned zoom levels.
+A VSCode extension which allows for finely tuned zoom levels.

 ## Motivation